syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/icons.md

 {% endhighlight %}
 {% endtabs %}

+The output will be as follows.

 ![Icon Customization](./images/icons/custom-icon.png)

 ## Third party icons integration

-The Syncfusion ASP.NET core Toolbar component supports to render custom font icons using the [prefixIcon](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.ToolbarItem.html#Syncfusion_EJ2_Navigations_ToolbarItem_PrefixIcon) property.
+The Syncfusion ASP.NET core Toolbar control supports to render custom font icons using the [prefixIcon](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.ToolbarItem.html#Syncfusion_EJ2_Navigations_ToolbarItem_PrefixIcon) property.
 To render custom font icons define the required font CSS that provides the required font name, font size, and content for the icon.

 The following code explains how to render `open-iconic` icons using `prefixIcon` property.